A Frustratingly Easy Approach for Entity and Relation Extraction: Analysis

 \subsection{Importance of Typed Text Markers}

-Our first argument is that it is important to build different contextual representations for different pairs of spans and an early fusion of entity type information can further improve performance.
-To validate the importance of typed text markers, we experiment the following variants on both ACE05 and SciERC when the gold entities are given:
+Our key observation is that it is crucial to build different contextual representations for different pairs of spans and an early fusion of entity type information can further improve performance.
+To validate this, we experiment the following variants on both ACE05 and SciERC:

 \textbf{\textsc{Text}}: We use the span representations defined in the entity model (Section~\ref{sec:our-model}) and concatenate the hidden representations for the subject and the object, as well as their element-wise multiplication: $[\mathbf{h}_e(s_i), \mathbf{h}_e(s_j), \mathbf{h}_e(s_i) \odot \mathbf{h}_e(s_j)]$.
 This is similar to the relation model in \newcite{luan2018multi,luan2019general}.